 Oakland Unified School District’s (OUSD) mission and vision is to build a Full Service Community District focused on serving more than 36,000 students across 83 schools.
 In most school systems, there are a plethora of individuals who touch student lives.
 Coordinating those relationships to visualize and illuminate who each child is holistically is key to OUSD’s success.

 The district needed a technology solution to connect OUSD staff members in real-time to match students with critical services—from counseling to mental health, nutritional support, and more.
 OUSD worked hand in hand with Salesforce.org to build a student support solution that allows staff to improve the lives of students by: collaboratively triaging individual student needs; tracking student outcomes; and reducing the amount of time it takes to connect students with services.

-OUSD’s trailblazing work has been an invaluable partnership for Salesforce.org, informing its own product development for Student Success Hub — an exciting new product designed to help schools deliver equitable and holistic support by connecting students with services they need to thrive.
+OUSD’s trailblazing work has been an invaluable partnership for Salesforce.org, informing its own product development for Student Success Hub for K-12 — an exciting new product designed to help schools deliver equitable and holistic support by connecting students with services they need to thrive.

 OUSD’s Challenge: Matching Students with Services Quickly & Efficiently

 OUSD is recognized as a community schools pioneer and leader, and has been held up as an example for schools across the country.
 As part of its community schools model, OUSD goes beyond educational instruction and provides wraparound services to help each student succeed—everything from counseling and mental health services to nutritional support and shelter.
 This model of supporting the whole child is particularly important in a school district where 33% of the students are English Language Learners and 71% are eligible for free and reduced price lunch.

 “What’s important is that we’re getting the right services to the right students at the right time to operationalize equity,” says Superintendent Dr. Kyla Johnson-Trammell.